beakerandjake/save-to-pocket/README.md

   "identitySource": ["Basic dXNlcm5hbWU6cGFzc3dvcmQ="],
 ```

-It's value is a Basic Authorization header.
+The value is a Basic Authorization header.
 The Lambda will return an authorized or unauthorized status depending on whether or not a user exists in the DynamoDB table which has matching credentials.

 #### Save Item Lambda